Chart Color Schemes

 Warranwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warranwood's dwelling structure, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Warranwood was at 38.2%, with mortgaged dwellings at 52.6% and rented ones at 9.3%.
-The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure in Warranwood was $423, compared to Melbourne metro's $390.
-Nationally, Warranwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Warranwood's dwelling structures, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Warranwood stood at 38.2%, with mortgaged dwellings at 52.6% and rented ones at 9.3%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent in Warranwood was $423, compared to Melbourne metro's $390.
+Nationally, Warranwood's mortgage repayments were significantly higher at $2,167 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing